zshn25/zshn25.github.io/_posts/2020-10-31-nutrition.markdown

 <!-- {::options parse_block_html="true" /} -->

-{% include alert.html text="Nutrition is not a solved problem.
+{% include alert.html content="Nutrition is not a solved problem.
 We still don’t know for sure which foods to eat and which ones to avoid but there is a decades of consistent science and research, which I want to bring to you.
 Take it with a grain of salt"%}

 <!-- ***Disclaimer***: *Nutrition is not a solved problem.
 We still don’t know for sure which foods to eat and which ones to avoid but there is a decades of consistent science and research, which I want to bring to you.
 Take it with a grain of salt*
 {: .note} -->